LOST 033 - Ben, There? Done That

 9) "Help me."
 Ben will also eventually confirm Locke's suspicions: In the cabin, he was only pretending to talk to an empty chair.
 I believe him.
 He said he was just as surprised as Locke by the manifestation that occurred, and I mostly believe him.
 And I believe that Ben believed that the manifestation was Jacob, even if I don't believe that it was Jacob.

 Well, it could be The Adversary, acting in a way unfamiliar to either Locke or Ben, to further Its own agenda.
-The cabin might be a place where, once upon a time, The Adversary was captured, or allowed some of Its enemies to believe it has been captured.
-That's probably the most likely interpretation.
+The cabin might be a place where, once upon a time, The Adversary was captured, or allowed some of Its enemies to believe It has been captured.
+It was manifesting as somebody else, an unknown who we will not see again.
+That's probably the easiest interpretation.
 It fits the story all right.
 Use it if it pleases you.

 But I believe something else, so use this instead, if it pleases you better:

 We don't know the whole lineage.
-Maybe it's Alvar Hanso, or even The Man In Black, which I notice is a manifestation that The Adversary cannot (or anyway does not) use in present-day.
+Maybe it's meant to be Alvar Hanso, or even The Man In Black—the spirit of the man himself, separate the tactile manifestation that The Adversary uses—which I notice is a manifestation that The Adversary cannot (or anyway does not) use in present-day.

 Time being as weird a construct as it is on the island, it could be anyone from past present or future.